Dheatly23/godot-wasm/README.md

 Only Linux → Windows and Windows → Linux is currently supported.

 ## Using the Library
-After adding it to your Godot project, there are 3 classes added by the library:
+After adding it to your Godot project, there are many classes added by the library:
 * `WasmModule` : Contains the compiled WebAssembly module.
 * `WasmInstance` : Contains the instantiated module.
 * `WasiContext` : Context for WASI, including stdout and filesystem.
+* `WasiCommand` : Optional class to run WASI 0.2 runnable component.

 Due to limitation of godot-rust, you must call `initialize` after creating new object.